snowdamiz/clippy-mono/PROJECT_STRUCTURE.md

 - All API keys stored in environment variables
 - Content Security Policy configured for extension
-- CORS properly configured for edge functions
+- CORS properly configured in Phoenix
-- Input validation using Zod schemas
+- Input validation using Ecto changesets
-- Rate limiting on all API endpoints
+- Rate limiting with Hammer on all API endpoints

 ## 📊 Monitoring

-- Sentry for error tracking
+- AppSignal or Sentry for error tracking
+- Phoenix LiveDashboard for real-time metrics
-- Cloudflare Analytics for edge functions
+- Observer for Erlang VM monitoring
 - Supabase Dashboard for database metrics
 - Chrome Extension analytics (opt-in)